Him188/maven-central-publish/UseInLocalProject.md

         - `keys.gpg.pub`: the ***public key***
         - `keys.gpg`: the ***private key***

+> Make sure that your GPG Key *has no password* otherwise you cannot sign your artifacts successfully.

 2. Upload the key pair to a public keyserver

    <https://keys.openpgp.org/>